 \subsection{Free energy contribution for spin triplet pairing order}

 We now consider spin triplet superconductors, in which, in addition to a $\mathrm{U}(1)$ phase, the orbital angular momentum and spin of the Cooper pair are also degrees of freedom that contribute to the free energy.
-For superconducting grain $n$, the pairing order is described by its overall phase $\phi_n$ and $d$-vector ${\mathbf{d}}_n(\mathbf{k})$~\cite{Balian1963, Leggett1975, Volovik2009}.
-In general, the $d$-vector can be momentum-dependent, with $\mathbf{k}$ describing the relative momentum of the Cooper pair.
-The first order Josephson coupling between grains $n$ and $m$ includes all allowed quadratic couplings of the $d$-vectors and takes the following form,
+For superconducting grain $n$, the pairing order is described by its overall phase $\phi_n$ and $d$ vector ${\mathbf{d}}_n(\mathbf{k})$~\cite{Balian1963, Leggett1975, Volovik2009}.
+In general, the $d$ vector can be momentum-dependent, with $\mathbf{k}$ describing the relative momentum of the Cooper pair.
+The first order Josephson coupling between grains $n$ and $m$ includes all allowed quadratic couplings of the $d$ vectors and takes the following form,

-Above, ${\mathbf{d}}_n(\mathbf{k})$ and $\phi_n$ are the $d$-vector and overall $\mathrm{U}(1)$ phase of the pairing order of the $n\mathrm{th}$ grain.
-The three terms in the above free energy can be understood in analogy to super exchange~\cite{Dzyaloshinsky1958, Moriya1960, Moriya1960a, Hellman2017, Hill2021} in classical spin systems as follows.
-The first term $J_{nm}$ corresponds to a Heisenberg-like symmetric coupling which favors collinear alignment of $d$-vectors, whereas the second term $\mathbf{D}_{nm}(\mathbf{k}, \mathbf{k}')$ is an antisymmetric Dzyaloshinskii-Moriya (DM)-like coupling that favors noncollinear textures.
-The third term $\Gamma_{nm}(\mathbf{k}, \mathbf{k}')$ is a symmetric traceless matrix corresponding to ``$\Gamma$-type'' exchange~\cite{Rau2014}.
+Above, ${\mathbf{d}}_n(\mathbf{k})$ and $\phi_n$ are the $d$ vector and overall $\mathrm{U}(1)$ phase of the pairing order of the $n\mathrm{th}$ grain.
+The three terms in the above free energy can be understood in analogy to superexchange~\cite{Dzyaloshinsky1958, Moriya1960, Moriya1960a, Hellman2017, Hill2021} in classical spin systems as follows.
+The first term $J_{nm}$ corresponds to a Heisenberg-like symmetric coupling which favors collinear alignment of $d$ vectors, whereas the second term $\mathbf{D}_{nm}(\mathbf{k}, \mathbf{k}')$ is an antisymmetric Dzyaloshinskii-Moriya (DM)-like coupling that favors noncollinear textures, {as shown in Figs.~\ref{fig:Jnm_and_Dnm_schematic}(a) and (b) respectively.} The third term $\Gamma_{nm}(\mathbf{k}, \mathbf{k}')$ is a symmetric traceless matrix corresponding to ``$\Gamma$-type'' exchange~\cite{Rau2014}.